Backup and restore in Azure Cosmos DB for PostgreSQL

 While cluster backups are always stored for 35 days, you might need to open a support request to restore the cluster to a point that is earlier than the latest failover time.
 In addition to high availability (HA), maintenance and compute / storage scaling operations use failovers to minimize downtime during these operations.

 For same-region restore, when all nodes are up and running, you can restore cluster without any data loss.
 In an extremely rare case of a node experiencing a catastrophic event (and high availability isn't enabled on the cluster), you might lose up to 5 minutes of data.

 On clusters with geo-backup enabled, restore can be performed in the remote region or in the same region where cluster is located.

 Deleted clusters can't be restored.
 If you delete the cluster, all nodes that belong to the cluster are deleted and can't be recovered.
 To protect cluster resources, post deployment, from accidental deletion or unexpected changes, administrators can leverage management locks.

-Firewall settings and PostgreSQL server parameters are not preserved from the original cluster, they are reset to default values.
-The firewall will prevent all connections.
-You will need to manually adjust these settings after restore.
+Networking settings aren't preserved from the original cluster, they're reset to default values.
+You'll need to manually adjust these settings after restore to allow access to the restored cluster.
 In general, see our list of suggested post-restore tasks.